-The Petone Settlers Museum provides a significant Social Science resource for all age groups through the stories of a special local history that has national implications.
+The Petone Settlers Museum provides a significant social science resource for all age groups through the stories of a special local history that has national implications.
 Educators offer fun, interactive curriculum-linked learning programmes for students, Year 1–13.

-Education programmes encourage students to think creatively while delving into the history of New Zealand and its relationships between Maori and Pakeha.
+Education programmes encourage students to think creatively while delving into the history of New Zealand and its relationships between Māori and Pakeha.
 Students will have the opportunity to develop core key competencies within an authentic context.
 Programmes are FREE, and we welcome a koha.

 Please note that booking is essential.
 For more information, updates and bookings please contact:

 Learning Programmes Manager

 TANGATA WHENUA / PEOPLE OF THE LAND

 Social Science, Te Reo

 Come and explore what life was like in Te Whanganui-a-Tara before the arrival of the English settlers in 1840.

 This highly interactive program allows students to discover, problem solve and participate in shared learning experiences to gain an understanding of tikanga and how Māori farmed, fished, hunted and lived in this local area.

 TECHNOLOGY, INVENTION AND INDUSTRY